Drek282/PsychoStats/README.md

 * Map images for The Battle Grounds III.
 * Improve display on mobile devices.
 * Fix roles support for The Battle Grounds III.
-* Replace the PsychoQuery code with a more up to date query library.
 * I have found the old PsychoStats documentation on The Wayback Machine, thanks to QuakerOates.
 I will be spending some time with that and seeing how it directs further efforts to restore and update functionality.
 I will also be looking into transferring the old PsychoStats Wiki to GitHub.
 * Full PHP 8.x compatibility.
 * Clean up deprecated PHP.